ilsur1103/my-project/README.md

 This project was created with the Web App Builder and uses Vite + React + TypeScript.

+**🎨 Quick Preview:** Open `preview.html` in your browser to instantly see your app with all system styles applied!

 **🚀 Automatic Deployment:** This project includes GitHub Actions workflow for automatic deployment to GitHub Pages.
 See `DEPLOYMENT.md` for setup instructions.

 ### Prerequisites